 5. Conduct an Internal Audit

 Internal audits can assess whether the implemented Quality Management System is effective and achieves quality objectives.
-A digital auditing application could be used to gather the information that can help sustain compliance with the implemented QMS.
+A digital auditing application could be used to gather information that can help sustain compliance with the implemented QMS.

 6. Get Certified